spotinst/help/src/docs/elastigroup/features/azure/shutdown-script-in-elastigroup-for-azure.md

 1. Go into the Spot console, and edit the configuration for your Elastigroup.
 2. Navigate to Compute tab, and open the Additional Configuration.
 3. Under shutdown script, add your desired shell script.
-4. Click Next -> Update, and you’re done!
+4. Click Next -> Update, and you're done!

 Example of shutdown script: